Wandering Bajans

 My sister and I picked up a hire car in Queenstown and drove for a week through the deep South Island.
 It was the best week of the entire trip.

-New Zealand’s highest peak at 3,724 metres.
-The Hooker Valley Track ends at a glacial lake with floating icebergs and Aoraki directly ahead.
-Three hours return, minimal elevation gain, maximum reward.
+Aoraki / Mount Cook — New Zealand's highest peak at 3,724 metres.
+The Hooker Valley Track ends at a glacial lake with floating icebergs.

-• Queenstown — adventure capital on Lake Wakatipu with the Remarkables behind it
+• Queenstown — adventure capital

 • Nevis Bungy — 134 metres, 8.5 seconds, life-changing